meilisearch/specifications/text/0119-instance-options.md

 You must supply an alphanumeric string when using this option.

-Providing a master key is mandatory when `--env` is set to `production`; if none is given, then Meilisearch will throw an error and refuse to launch.
+Providing a master key of at least 16 characters is mandatory when `--env` is set to `production`; if none is given, or if it is too short, then Meilisearch will throw an error and refuse to launch.

 If no master key is provided in a `development` environment, all routes will be unprotected and publicly accessible.